kubernetes/community/contributors/design-proposals/storage/cloning.md

 * An admin wishes to create a copy of a volume to spawn another container to use the same data.
 * An admin wishes to create a copy of a volume to pre-seed a process with information the container might need for bootstrapping.
 * A user wishes to clone a volume for purposes of disaster recovery
-* An admin wishes to define a storage class that will allow the user to easily request a clone a volume without knowledge
-* An admin wishes to restrict what namespaces can clone which images

 ## Design Overview
 The proposed design is based on the idea of leveraging well defined concepts for storage in Kubernetes.
-The cloning will be initiated by creating an annotated PVC to create a new volume using a defined storage class that supports cloning.
+The cloning will be initiated by creating an PVC to create a new volume using the dataSource API created with snapshots.
-The actual cloning process must be implemented by the provisioning storage and properly understand and react to the annotation to clone.
-In the absence of a storage class that supports cloning a host-assisted clone can also be exected to create the copy.
-The host-assisted cloning deploys a controller to utlize pod streaming to execute the copy.
+The actual cloning process must be implemented by the provisioning storage and properly understand and react to the request to clone.

 ### API
-Leveraging the proposed API change for 'dataSource' the PVC will make a clone request by specifying the storage class and the location of the object it wishes to clone.
-This this example, we are cloning a pvc.
+Leveraging the proposed API change for 'dataSource' the PVC will make a clone request by specifying the object it wishes to clone.
+In this example, we are cloning a pvc.
 For version 1 of cloning, we will limit cloning of pvcs to the current namespace only.

-To create a clonable pvc, the volume that is bound to the pvc must be marked as 'canClone' to indicate cloning of the volume contents is permitted.

 ** Pre-Request:
 ```